 DAILY - UPDATED

-Kia releases new Cadenza video commercial.
-Watch the video below!
+Kia releases new Cadenza video commercial, titled “high school reunion”.

 Kia has built something of a reputation for their fun-filled ads, especially those made to promote the Kia Soul.

-They are stepping away from that with the promotion of the 2014 Cadenza, an upscale model that comes in at around $35,000.
+They are stepping away from that with the promotion of the Cadenza premium sedan, an upscale model that comes in at around $35,000.

 As you might expect, the advertising for the Cadenza premium sedan has taken an upscale tone, too, with not a single hip-hop hamster in sight.